Strain wave gearing

 High gear reduction ratios are possible in a small volume (a ratio from 30:1 up to 320:1 is possible in the same space in which planetary gears typically only produce a 10:1 ratio).

 Disadvantages include a tendency for 'wind-up' (a torsional spring rate) in the low torque region.

 Strain wave gearing is commonly used in robotics and aerospace.
 It can provide gear reduction but may also be used to increase rotational speed, or for differential gearing.

 History

 The basic concept of strain wave gearing (SWG) was introduced by C.W.
 Musser in a 1957 patent while he was an advisor at United Shoe Machinery Corp (USM).
 It was first used successfully in 1960 by USM Co. and later by Hasegawa Gear Works under license of USM.
 Later, Hasegawa Gear Work became Harmonic Drive Systems located in Japan and USM Co.
-Harmonic Drive division became Harmonic Drive Technologies.
+Harmonic Drive division became Harmonic Drive Technologies.In 1971, on NASA's Apollo 15 mission, the Lunar Roving Vehicle (LRV) was driven by one electric motor per wheel - connected by 80:1 Harmonic Drive gears.